GOcontroll/node-red-gocontroll/README.md

 ```
 see [uiojs](https://www.npmjs.com/package/uiojs) for more info about the types for example.

-# Switching the npm package
+# Switching to the npm package

 Older controllers come preinstalled with node-red blocks that are not managed by npm, this is very difficult to keep up to date so it is recommended to update your node-red-gocontroll install.
 The controller needs to have an active internet connection to do this.